-If you are considering buying a house with someone else or have already done so, you’re probably wondering how to file your taxes.
+If you’re buying a home with someone else – or already have – you may be wondering how to handle your taxes.

 Key Takeaways